 - 3.1 All local planning authorities are required to produce Local Plans.
-The Leicestershire Minerals and Waste Local Plan will eventually replace the Leicestershire Minerals Core Strategy and Development Control Policies Development Plan Document (DPD), the Leicestershire and Leicester Waste Core Strategy and Development Control Policies DPD (both of which were adopted in October 2009), together with remaining saved policies in the Leicestershire Minerals Local Plan (1995) and the Leicestershire, Leicester and Rutland Waste Local Plan (2005). - 3.2 As the first stage in reviewing the adopted Minerals and Waste Core Strategies, an Issues document was produced in November 2013 which set out a range of key issues that were considered likely to influence the future strategy for minerals and waste planning in Leicestershire. - 3.3 Following an assessment of the responses received on the Issues document, a Consultation Draft document was produced in July 2015.
-Having considered representations received on this document, the County Council has prepared a Pre-Submission Draft Plan.
+The Leicestershire Minerals and Waste Local Plan will eventually replace the Leicestershire Minerals Core Strategy and Development Control Policies Development Plan Document (DPD), the Leicestershire and Leicester Waste Core Strategy and Development Control Policies DPD (both of which were adopted in October 2009), together with remaining saved policies in the Leicestershire Minerals Local Plan (1995) and the Leicestershire, Leicester and Rutland Waste Local Plan (2005). - 3.2 An Issues document was produced in November 2013 as the first stage in reviewing the adopted Minerals and Waste Core Strategies.
+The document set out a range of key issues that the County Council considered are likely to influence the future strategy for minerals and waste planning in Leicestershire. - 3.3 Following an assessment of the responses received on the Issues document, proposals have been developed and a Consultation Draft document produced.
+This document deals with the period up to 2031 and its objectives, and policies and proposals have been subjected to sustainability appraisal (SA).
+Following consideration of any representations received on this document, the County Council will then start on the preparation of the pre-submission draft plan.